isaaclhk/Homelab/readme.md

 - Stronger security with built-in protection against attacks
 - Increased reliability with traffic routed around server outages
 - Simplified operations with managed DNS and automatic SSL

+## Managing Secrets
+In this lab, secrets are encrypted using age. \
+Read the [docs](https://fluxcd.io/flux/guides/mozilla-sops/) for more details.
+In particular, pay attention to the following sections:
+- Configure the Git directory for encryption
+- Encrypting secrets using age

+Note:
+1. The `.sops.yaml` is usually placed at the root directory for consistency.
+Add specific `.sops.yaml` files in subdirectories only if those apps need different encryption keys or rules.
+2. ⚠️ Remember to encrypt the secret files before pushing to repository.